All right, if I'm a Democrat in the United States of America, if I'm a liberal in the United States of America, if I am a leftist, this is my list.

 So these two female animal handlers were fired for not playing along.

-Coco wants to see your nipples.
+Coco wants to see your nipples?

 Come on.

-You got a bond with the gorilla.
+You got to bond with the gorilla.

 We're not going to do that.